umema2004/SPOTIFY/README.md

 ### Consumer Setup:
 - Developed a consumer that reads the contents of the Kafka topics.
+- The consumer gives songs arranged in text files, and one file which contains the most popular songs (obtained by collaborative filtering)
+- The most popular songs are shown on the main SPOTIFY homepage, and which ever song is selected, the relevent recommendation are fetched and displayed from its relevent text file and relevent section in text file.

 ### Web Application Development:
 - Created a web application using Flask.